isomerpages/nhg-ohrpp/_conducting-research/Responsible Conduct of Research.md

 <p></p>
 <p><strong>What to do if there is suspected Research Misconduct?</strong>
 </p>
-<p>NHG OHRPP recommends that the Whistle-Blower (the individual reporting
+<p>NHG Health OHRPP recommends that the Whistle-Blower (the individual reporting
 the suspected research misconduct) adheres to his/her institution’s policies and or guidelines for whistle-blowing if there is suspected research misconduct.</p>
 <p></p>